enginmanap/cuvcuv/README.txt

 		size: Output resolution.
 Required.
 This command must be the first, and should not be repeated.
 Only first one is effective.
 		sample: size 1920 1080

 		camera: camera definition.
-Required. first 3 real numbers are camera coordinates, second 3 are looking direction(auto normalisation) third 3 are up direction. last one is an integer, and it is field of view angle, for horizontal axis. only the last of these commands are effective, multiple cameras not supported.
+Required. first 3 real numbers are camera coordinates, second 3 are looking direction(auto normalised) third 3 are up direction. last one is an integer, and it is field of view angle, for horizontal axis. only the last of these commands are effective, multiple cameras not supported.
 		sample: camera -10.5 20.5 5.5 0 18 0 0 1 0 45

 		output: filename for png output. if not given, a file with name of scene description will be used.